 Due to these legislative initiatives, there has been an increase in investment and activity in the rare disease drug development space.
-In 2017, over \$45 billion is estimated to have been spent on discovery and development efforts in the U.S. for the treatment of rare diseases.
-This represents 10% of overall drug spending in 2017, up from 4% of overall drug spending in 1997.
-In addition, as of April 30, 2019, there were approximately 610 non-oncology orphan designated products being developed worldwide.
-These investments are expected to lead to the approval of new rare disease drugs, which, according to market research, are expected to grow at a CAGR of 12.3% from 2019 to 2024 to \$242 billion, capturing approximately 20% of worldwide prescription sales.
+According to a new report from Global Genes, a leading rare disease advocacy organization, investment in rare diseases is gaining momentum.
+In 2021, drug developers invested a total of US\$22.9 billion for research on rare disorders, an increase of 28% compared to 2020.
+It is estimated that Orphan invoice spending has been increasing at a rate of over 14% for the last five years, and faster than other specialty or traditional drugs for the past four years.
+These investments are expected to lead to the approval of new rare disease drugs, which, according to market research, are expected to grow at a CAGR of 11.2% from 2019 to 2024 to \$217 billion, capturing approximately 18% of worldwide prescription sales.